InOmn1aParatus/persons_and_rides/README.md

-This project is not complete.
-Refer to the annotation in your spec file to implement final changes.
+This project is now complete.